b-rodrigues/talvez/docs/tutorial.md

 # Tutorial

 A comprehensive guide to using the `talvez` library for safe, composable handling of optional values and fallible computations in Python.

----

 ## 1. Introduction

-talvez provides small functional primitives centered around a `Maybe` type, inspired by Haskell, other functional programming ecosystems, and the R 'maybe' package.
+`talvez` provides small functional primitives centered around a `Maybe` type, inspired by Haskell, other functional programming ecosystems, and the R `{maybe}` package.
 It includes decorators to safely wrap existing functions and compose computations that might fail.

 The core problem `talvez` addresses is the inconsistent and often implicit handling of failures in Python.
 Functions can fail by raising exceptions, returning `None`, or returning special values like `-1` or `False`.
 This forces developers to write defensive code with scattered `try/except` blocks and `if value is not None:` checks, making the main logic harder to follow.

 **Core goals:**

 *   **Eliminate scattered `try/except` blocks:** By wrapping fallible operations, `talvez` contains failures within a predictable structure, allowing you to handle them explicitly when you choose.
-*   **Make failure explicit:** Instead of relying on exceptions or ambiguous `None` returns, failure is represented by a single, explicit type: `Nothing`.
+*   **Make failure explicit:** Instead of relying on exceptions or ambiguous `None` returns, failure is represented by a single, explicit type:
+    `Nothing`.
 This makes your function signatures more honest about what they can return.
 *   **Provide ergonomic wrappers (`@maybe`, `@perhaps`):** These decorators allow you to easily retrofit existing code to use this safer pattern without major refactoring.
 *   **Offer simple combinators for building pipelines:** Easily chain together multiple fallible operations in a readable, robust way.

----

 ## 2. Installation